Tx: 11/11/78: 2030-2105.

 Cast: Michael Crawford (Frank), Michele Dotrice (Betty), Edward Hardwicke (Mr Lawrence), Glynn Edwards (Mr Lewis), Dick Bentley (Grandad), Diana King (Miss Butler), David Rose (Man), Jessica Forte (Jessica), Geraldine Davies (Judy).

-Crew: Raymond Allen from stories by Michael Crawford, Colin Mapson (Visual Effects Designer), Dinah Collin (Costume), Gillian Thomas (Make up), Reg Pope (Film Cameraman), Rick Gauld (Film Camera Operator), Graham Sisson (Video Tape Editor), Mike Robotham (Film Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).
+Crew: Raymond Allen (Writer) from stories by Michael Crawford, Colin Mapson (Visual Effects Designer), Dinah Collin (Costume), Gillian Thomas (Make up), Reg Pope (Film Cameraman), Rick Gauld (Film Camera Operator), Graham Sisson (Video Tape Editor), Mike Robotham (Film Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).

 Frank is having training in elocution as he thinks that his forthcoming flying lessons will bring him into contact with upper-class people.
 The sessions are not going too well and his highly strung teacher suggests that he finds somebody else to tutor him.